 Students will meet with a spiritual director for the purposes of spiritual study, devotion and growth.
-Prerequisite: Consent of instructor.

 Repeatable for two credits.

 210 Understanding the Old Testament

 Students explore the basic teachings of the Hebrew scriptures as represented in the teachings, prophets and poetry of the Old Testament.
 This course gives attention to the Old Testament's meaning in its own historical setting, as well as its connections to the New Testament and Christianity.